solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. In the Lab09 folder, right-click the folder and select the **Open with Code** menu option.

-    > Alternatively, you can run a command prompt in your current directory and execute the ``code .`` command.
+    > Alternatively, you can run a terminal in your current directory and execute the ``code .`` command.

 1. In the Visual Studio Code window that appears, right-click the **Explorer** pane and select the **Open in Terminal** menu option.